 In October 2012, we purchased 70 acres of raw farmland in Clarke County with the dream of creating a Christmas tree farm.
 We fell in love with this land – its rolling hills, open fields, wide views of the Blue Ridge, and historical stories.
 A secluded stand of woods inspired its name: Haven Wood Farm.

 In the spring of 2013, we planted the first 2,000 seedlings by hand, aided by a crew of friends and family.
-We’ve continued to plant, labor, and learn every year since and are now rewarded by beautiful fields full of Christmas trees.
+We’ve continued to plant, labor, and learn every year since.

 We are thrilled to share our version of the American dream with you –